mekaron/articles/Translation in a continuous development environment.md

 This approach is completely at odds with today’s translation and localization processes.

-In a traditional waterfall development process translation and localization was often delayed until nearly product release.
+In a traditional waterfall development process translation and localization was often delayed until near product release.
 User interfaces and most product documentation was generally frozen close to final completion before translation would even begin.
 The translation phase typically became a bottleneck for delivery as this process would often take many iterations and require deep education by the translators to ensure that they had a proper understanding of the context of the application in order to properly translate and localize the software.
 This meant that a release, though already completed in English, would still take several weeks or months before the translations would be complete, thereby delaying the overall release time of the application.

 In a continuous delivery cycle, the value of what is released is largely determined by the speed that it is deployed and delaying a product release because of translation is unacceptable.
 This means that translation and localization processes must adopt a continuous delivery model, just like software development processes have, and incrementally deliver translation with minimal human overhead.